 - Thor was banished from Asgard by his father for his disobedient actions that sparked a war between Asgardians and the Frost Giants.
 His banishment will serve as a truce between both worlds.

 - The Fugitive is the Trope Codifier.

 - Star Trek: Deep Space Nine had four: Garak was tacitly banned from returning to his homeworld under threat of death.
-Like Rick Blaine from Casablanca (on which the show drew some inspiration), his exact crime is never revealed but his former position was so powerful and important that when he's exiled, he chooses to live on Deep Space Nine because, as Sisko once observes, for a man in trouble with the highest levels of the Cardassian government, a Bajoran-owned, Federation-controlled region is very probably the safest place in the entire Alpha Quadrant for him to live.
+Like Rick Blaine from Casablanca (on which the show drew some inspiration), his exact crime is never revealed but his reputation is so infamous that when he's exiled, he chooses to live on DS9 because, as Sisko once observes, for a man in trouble with the highest levels of the Cardassian government, a Bajoran-owned, Federation-controlled region is very probably the safest place in the entire Alpha Quadrant for him to live.
 Worf landed in hot water for siding with the Federation over the Klingon government in a military matter.
 Odo got the boot for killing a fellow Changeling, something unheard of in their civilization.
 Quark was blacklisted from Ferengi society for reneging on a contract.
 Each of these characters' exiles were lifted by the end.

 - MythQuest: In one myth, Cleo is exiled because the family she is with becomes convinced she's a witch.